EveCouto/fimfiction-calibre-plugin/README.md

 \*Note: When ennabled, it will backup (if backup enabled) even if no changes made.\*

+### Show Functions

+There is 1 checkbox per function available in the plugin. i.e. one for Merge Books, Fix Images, etc.

+It changes if each function shows in the submenu of the main toolbar or the right-click menu.

+Due to how Calibre functions, Calibre must be restarted for these changes to take effect.

+Has no bearing on what the Main Button can do.

 ## Merge Books

 Select one book in the Calibre library, when Merge is run a file dialog will appear.